King Kong (2005 film): Plot

-The remaining party members continue through the jungle when Kong attacks, making them fall into a ravine resulting in Hayes' death and Carl losing his camera.
-Kong rescues Ann from three Tyrannosaurus-like Vastatosaurus rex, bringing her to his den in the mountains.
-The remaining rescue party are attacked by giant insects in the ravine, resulting in the death of three more crew members, but Preston, Carl, Jack, and Hayes' apprentice Jimmy are rescued by Baxter and Englehorn.
+The remaining party members continue through the jungle when Kong attacks, making them fall into a ravine where Carl loses his camera.
+Kong rescues Ann from three Tyrannosaurus-like Vastatosaurus rex, and brings her to his den in the mountains.
+The remaining rescue party are attacked by giant insects in the ravine, resulting in the death of Hayes and most of the rescue party, but Preston, Carl, Jack, and Hayes' apprentice Jimmy are rescued by Baxter and Englehorn.
 Jack searches for Ann alone, while Carl decides to capture Kong.
-Jack finds Kong's lair and accidentally awakens him, but escapes with Ann.
-They arrive at the wall with Kong pursuing them.
+Jack finds Kong's lair and accidentally awakens him, but escapes with Ann to where the crew is waiting to capture the pursuing Kong.
 As Ann begs the crew not to harm him, Kong kills several sailors, but is subdued when Carl knocks him out with chloroform.

-In New York City that winter, Carl presents "Kong, the Eighth Wonder of the World" on Broadway, starring Baxter and an imprisoned Kong.
+In New York City, around the Christmas season, Carl presents "Kong, the Eighth Wonder of the World" on Broadway, starring Baxter and an imprisoned Kong.
 Ann, who refused to take part in the performance, is played by an anonymous chorus girl.
-Agitated by the chorus girl not being Ann and flashes from cameras, Kong breaks free from the chains and wrecks the theater.
-Kong searches the city for Ann and chases Jack before encountering her again.
+Agitated by the chorus girl not being Ann and flashes from cameras, Kong breaks free from the chains, wrecks the theater, and bursts out into the streets of New York in search of Ann, chasing Jack before encountering her again.
 The U.S. Army attacks, and Kong tries getting Ann and himself to safety by climbing to the top of the Empire State Building.

-Six Navy biplanes arrive, which Kong fights.
-After downing three of them, Kong is mortally wounded from the planes' gunfire and falls.
+Six United States Navy biplanes arrive; Kong downs three of them, but is mortally wounded from the planes' gunfire and falls from the building after he dies.
 As Jack reaches the top of the building to comfort and embrace Ann, civilians, policemen, and soldiers gather around the beast's corpse in the street, one bystander commenting the airplanes got him.
-Carl makes his way through the crowd, takes one last look at Kong and says, "It wasn't the airplanes.
-It was Beauty killed the Beast."
+Carl makes his way through the crowd, takes one last look at the lifeless Kong and, before walking away, says sadly, "It wasn't the airplanes.
+It was Beauty killed the Beast".